osaraivamatheus/introduction_to_ml/README.md

 ## The problem

 Basically, we need to build a model to predict which passengers survived the Titanic shipwreck.
 To do that, we will use some machine learning models that belongs to the supervised learning class of artificial intelligence.
-For more information about this competition and datasets, [check this link](https://www.kaggle.com/competitions/titanic).
+For more information about this competition and datasets [check this link](https://www.kaggle.com/competitions/titanic).

 ## Exploratory data analisys